frauenfeld400/MineSweeperCPP/README.md

 As of 8/21/2023, the player can now lose, there is a reset button, and a debug button.
 There is no win condiiton yet.
 The searching algorithm now more closely mimics the original.

+As of 8/21/2023, the player can now win, but it needs fine tuning.
+The player can also place down flags.
+I have removed many of the debug messages, and I don't think any should pop up anymore.

 To compile, I used g++, with the following:

 g++ minesweeper.cpp -o minesweeper.exe -static